Integrating Maneuverable Planning and Adaptive Control for Robot Cart-Pushing under Disturbances: Whole-Body Motion Planning

 \subsection{Local Coordinate Representation}

 Although the polygon representation in Section \ref{constraintformulation} simplifies the constraints, planning with a deformable polygon remains challenging.
 Additionally, for robotic arms with variable configurations and DoFs, the polygon’s shape and number of edges must be adapted accordingly, further complicating tuning.
-Therefore, we explore a more efficient local coordinate representation for problem simplification.
+Note that the intrinsic dimension of a constrained redundant system may be lower than that of the original formulation.
+Therefore, we explore a more efficient local coordinate representation that minimally parameterizes the redundant dual-arm system while eliminating the constraints.

 Assuming the grippers achieve sufficiently symmetrical grasping (a reasonable assumption since most carts feature symmetrical handles and visual methods enable accurate symmetrical grasping), we can further simplify the polygonal constraint into a two-link virtual arm model, as illustrated in Fig. \ref{local_coordinates}.
-In this model, \textit{Joint1} is located at the arm base, \textit{Joint2} at the center between the grippers, and the \textit{End-Effector} (\textit{EE}) at the geometric center of the cart.
+In this model, \textit{Joint1} is located at the arms' base link, \textit{Joint2} at the center between the grippers, and the \textit{End-Effector} (\textit{EE}) at the geometric center of the cart.
 Here, $\theta_1$ and $\theta_2$ denote the orientation angles of \textit{Joint1} and \textit{Joint2} respectively, $R$ is the length of \textit{Link1}, $L_c$ is the length of \textit{Link2} and $L$ is the distance between grippers.
-We define $\boldsymbol{\psi}=[\theta_1, \theta_2, R, L]^T \in \mathbb{R}^4$ as the local coordinates, in such representation we have:
+The grippers are treated as attachments to \textit{Joint2}.
+With this construction, the dual-arm–cart configuration can be fully parameterized by a single virtual arm.
+We use it as the local coordinate representation and it inherently satisfies the polygon constraints.
+We therefore define the control inputs in the local coordinate system as $\boldsymbol{\psi}=[\theta_1,\theta_2,R,L]^\top\in\mathbb{R}^4$.
+It is easy to derive the mapping function $\Psi_s: \boldsymbol{\psi} \mapsto \boldsymbol{q}$ and $\Psi_s^{-1}: \boldsymbol{q} \mapsto \boldsymbol{\psi}$ as: